wilva/vm-bSave/README.md

 For whatever reason I had to roll my own.

 The only thing new at the time of publishing is the name. :) and the license.

+The main logic for making the backups is in the file vmfunctions.sh

+The way it works is by writing a short script per VM, a few examples have been included.

+The backup script isn't trying to be smart you have to tell it in a few lines on what it has to do.